Guizeronet/webpack-templetes/README.md

 	* Generate a JS bundles;
 		- optmized
 	* Generates CSS thought SASS or SCSS;
-		- packed with bundle.js file
+		- in separated file and directory
 	* Structured
 		- improved file structure